aserowy/thebook/docs/tips_and_more/README.md

 ## Shell

 Install nerd fonds for better powerlevel10k support on windows.
-Download them from [powerlevel10k git](https://github.com/romkatv/powerlevel10k) and follow the install instructions.
-After installation, change the default settings of the your terminal to use `MesloGS NF`.
+Download them from [nerdfonts](https://www.nerdfonts.com/font-downloads).
+My favorite is FiraCode with `Fira Code Light Nerd Font Complete Mono`.
+After installation, change the default settings of the your terminal to use the installed font.
 For e.g. windows terminal edit `settings.json` with the following defaults:

 ```json
 "profiles":